Changissnz/selfinterest/README.md

-takes on a naturalness much deeper than the appearance, such that the will required to actualize the artificial axiom's effect from the occurrence of a cause does so like a machine, unquestioning, without consideration for the specifics of variables possible candidates to pose exception.
+takes on a naturalness much deeper than the appearance, such that the will required to actualize the artificial axiom's effect from the occurrence of a cause does so like a machine, unquestioning, without consideration for the specifics of variables possibly candidates to pose exception.
 Self-interest works in ways not entirely knowable by observation, for there is preference and undesireable consequence becoming a duality for the plurality in expression of multiple